nycdotnet/docker-cheat-sheet/README.md

 CMD ["node","app/myapp.js"]
 ```

 You can build the `Dockerfile` in the current directory with `docker build .`.
 If you need to pull a newer version of the images (specified as part of `FROM`), you can use `--pull` as in `docker build . --pull`, otherwise the images will be cached.
 This is usually required when using a floating tag such as `latest`.
+To specify a `Dockerfile` other than the default use `-f` such as `docker build -f some-other.dockerfile .`

 ## Running a pulled image